Christian M. 6 min read

 Standard IP routing requires routers to inspect each packet’s IP header at every hop to determine its next destination.
 This process slows down traffic and can cause congestion under heavy loads.

 In contrast, MPLS traffic bypasses these repeated lookups by carrying pre-determined ‘fast-track’ labels.
-While both methods may use the same fibre infrastructure, MPLS ensures lower latency and more consistent performance by avoiding bottlenecks.
+Both methods may use the same fibre infrastructure, but MPLS ensures lower latency and more consistent performance by avoiding bottlenecks.

 What is MPLS used for in the UK?